JavierGalindoToledo/BinaryKnapsackFPTAS/README.md

      - $\epsilon$ is desired approximation factor.
      - $P_{\text{max}}$ is the maximum profit among the items.
      - $n$ is the total number of items.
 This ensures that the scaled profits are integers and the computation remains polynomial.
+  4. Use the dynamic programming approach to solve the knapsack problem with scaled profits $p'_i$.
+The scaled dynamic programming table has reduced dimensions, leading to faster computation.
+  5. Map the solution of the scaled problem back to the original profits $p_i$.
+This ensures the approximation is within $(1-\epsilon)$ of the optimal profit.